-Lunch: Food markets
+Lunch: Food markets in London

 Evening: Discount West End theatre tickets